Feed-in Tariffs: everything you need to know about the FiT scheme

 Will my FiT payments go up with inflation?

-Feed-in Tariff payments are tax free, so long as the electricity you generate is mainly for use in your own home.
+Feed-in Tariff payments are tax-free, so long as the electricity you generate is used for domestic purposes.

 If you’re VAT registered (so you have a business at your FIT address), we’ll pay VAT on your export payments.
 However, you must let us know this when you sign up, otherwise you won’t get them.